-You don’t need any kind of formal education in accounting to read a financial statement.
-Basic knowledge of the subject can help, but it’s not necessary.
-Once you start understanding the terms and what they mean, the statements will start making sense.
+You do not need any formal education in accounting to read a financial statement.
+Basic knowledge of the subject can help, but it is not necessary.
+Once you start understanding the terms and what they mean, they will start making sense.

 Plus, accounting is not that complicated of a subject anyway.
-Now if your goal is to become a CPA I’m not saying it’s going to be easy.
-You can rest assured though that you will never need to go that far.
-The most you’ll need to know are some basic accounting principals.
+Now, if your goal is to become a CPA, it is not going to be easy.
+Though, you can rest assured that you will never need to go that far.
+The most you will need to know are some basic accounting principals.

 Why You Must Learn How To Read a Company Financial Statement

-If for some reason you still don’t see the value in learning how to read a financial statement, just look at Warren Buffet.
+If, for some reason, you still do not see the value in learning how to read a financial statement, look at Warren Buffet.
 He and his partner, Charlie Munger, blow through thousands of financial statements when they value companies.

 One of the reasons why these two men are so successful is because they read so much.
 They read and analyze so much information that they know the financial ins and outs of all their investments.

-Try to picture the information in a company’s financial statement as the roots of a tree.
+Try to picture the information in a financial statement as the roots of a tree.

 The roots sprout into trees (being shares) and grow.
 Yet, if the roots are rotten then the tree won’t sprout properly.
 It’s the same thing with stocks.
 Yes indeed, investor speculation does affect stock prices; and yes it’s also true that the value of shares changes every day.
-But over the long-run, what’s going to determine the value of a stock is how much money the company is making and is expected to make.
+However, stock prices are set by how much money a company is making and will eventually make.

 How do investors figure this out?
 By analyzing the financial statements.
-This is how people like Warren Buffet learn so much about the companies they invest in.
+That is how people like Warren Buffet learn so much about their investments.
 Of course, other things do need to be considered when investing in a company besides its financials.

-However, if a business isn’t making any money, or if it has too much debt and expenses; then it’s probably best to avoid it.
+However, if a business is not making any money, or if it has too much debt and expenses, then it is probably best to avoid it.

 Understanding Financial Statements

-Financial statements are just records of financial history for a person, entity, or business.
-They’re used as a measure of how good or bad a person or business is at organizing their money.
+Financial statements are just records of a person, entity, or business.
+They are used to measure how good or bad someone is at organizing their money.
 Financial statements are kind of similar to your personal background history.

 Think about how the FBI does background checks on people.
-They can search for someone’s history to see if they’ve broken the law in the past.
+They can search for their history to see if they broke the law in the past.

-When it comes to your financial statements, the IRS can dig up your financial history during an audit.
-From this information, they can see how much money you’ve made, spent, and lost each year.
-If the amount you spent is way larger than your income, you could be investigated for tax evasion
+When it comes to your financial statements, the IRS can dig up your history during an audit.
+From this information, they can see how much money you have made, spent, and lost each year.
+If your spending is more than your income, the IRS can investigate you for tax evasion

 Publically traded companies are required to share their financial records with investors.
-In a way, you as the investor take on the role of the IRS.
-Would you trust somebody with a loan who has a ton of credit card debt?
+In a way, you, as the investor, take on the role of the IRS.
+Would you trust somebody with a loan and a ton of credit card debt?
 Likewise, would you trust a company that has a ton of debt but barely any income?